Pr0xyG33k/11_Discord_Bots_Collection/README.md

 <div align="center">
 </div>

+> [!NOTE]
-This project aims to develop a multifunctional Discord bot to simplify the management of Discord servers.
+> This project aims to develop a multifunctional Discord bot to simplify the management of Discord servers.
 The bot includes features such as automated welcome of new members, message moderation, role distribution, reactions, and much more.

+> [!IMPORTANT]
+> Please note that certain sections of the setup and configuration require careful attention.
+Incorrect setup might result in unexpected behavior or errors.
+It's crucial to follow the instructions precisely to ensure the bot works as intended within your Discord server.

+> [!WARNING]
+> This bot requires careful configuration and permission setup.
+Improper use may lead to unintended actions or disruptions within your Discord server.
+Ensure to review and understand the bot's functionalities and permissions before deployment.

 <!-- REQUIREMENTS -->
 <h2>requirements</h2>